Optimizing Your Insurance Benefits

 Determining which benefits to select based on you and your family’s needs can be a daunting annual task.
 Below, we provide some clarity and advice for the most common benefit options that you will typically face.

 Often, a base-level life insurance policy is offered and paid for by your employer.
 However, you may have the option to purchase supplemental life insurance for you and your spouse.
 This option should not be overlooked, as this coverage is often less expensive and easier to obtain as opposed to applying for individual life insurance policies – you often can obtain coverage without any underwriting requirements.
 Supplemental life coverage is not always less expensive as its depends on your age and health – your advisor can assist you in determining if supplemental life coverage is optimal for you.

-Regarding to accidental death & dismemberment (AD&D) coverage, this is usually very inexpensive; however, it rarely pays out due to its very narrow coverage definition.
-We don’t recommend that you purchase it.
+Regarding accidental death & dismemberment (AD&D) coverage, this is usually very inexpensive; however, it rarely pays out due to its very narrow coverage definition.
+We typically don’t recommend that you purchase it.

 Short-term disability (STD) insurance is designed to bridge the gap between the disabling event and when long-term disability kicks in.
 It provides only partial income replacement for a short period of time.
-If you don’t have at least three months’ worth of expenses in savings, then you should consider purchasing STD insurance to replace that income.
-However, if you already have adequate savings, we don’t recommend that you purchase STD insurance.
+If you do not have at least three months’ worth of expenses in savings, then you should consider purchasing STD insurance to replace that income.
+However, if you already have adequate savings, we do not recommend that you purchase STD insurance.

 Please note that if you have the option to choose how to pay your disability insurance premiums, elect to pay them on an after-tax basis, which will allow you to receive tax-free disability income if you need to file a claim.